In Their Words: Youth Voices of 2025

-In the weeks leading up to the event, Eunice selected three students from across FFY programs — not just to show where our funding goes, but to represent the heart of our mission.
+In the weeks leading up to our annual “Besties” donor event, Senior Development Coordinator and alumni mentee Eunice selected three students from across FFY programs — not just to show where our funding goes, but to represent the heart of our mission.

 With her as moderator, the students dedicated hours after school and work to prepare their responses — honest, vulnerable, and in their truth.